-Internal Audit is a service, providing independent and objective assurance and consulting function within Globe that shares our common goal of creating and enhancing shareholder value through a systematic, disciplined, and risk-based approach in evaluating and improving the effectiveness of risk management, control, and governance processes.
-The IA provides reasonable assurance to the Board, management, and the stockholders on the integrity of the financial statements and financial reporting processes and principles against material misstatements; effectiveness and appropriateness of internal controls on the safeguarding of assets, operations, and information systems; and compliance with laws, rules and regulations.
+IA is a service, providing independent and objective assurance and consulting function within Globe that shares our common goal of creating and enhancing shareholder value and improving the company’s operations.
+This is done through a systematic, disciplined, and risk-based approach in evaluating and improving the effectiveness of risk management, control, and governance processes.
+Globe IA provides reasonable assurance to the Board, management and the stockholders on the adequacy and effectiveness of controls encompassing Globe Telecom’s governance of operations, information systems, reliability and integrity of financial and management information, effectiveness and efficiency of operational systems and processes, safeguarding of resources and effective utilization, and compliance with laws, rules, and regulations.

-The CAE works closely with the Audit and RPT Committee in maintaining an effective internal audit function by managing the entire operations, and strongly supports the attainment of corporate objectives through coverage of most critical processes in the conduct of risk-based assurance reviews.
-The CAE ensures risks/issues are timely called-out, escalated, and monitored while management remains primarily responsible for resolving the risks/ issues.
-The CAE continuously improves the internal audit operating process and standards and ensures strict compliance with International Standards for the Professional Practice of Internal Auditing (the Standards) and global best practices.
-Additional responsibilities include, among others, strengthening leadership and talent bench, uplifting performance management and managing internal costs.
+Working closely with the Audit and RPT Committee, the CAE maintains an effective internal audit function by managing the entire operations, and strongly supports the attainment of corporate objectives through coverage of the most critical processes in the conduct of risk-based assurance reviews.
+The CAE reports the results of audit reviews and other activities in a manner that helps management take appropriate action on identified risks/issues within a reasonable period of time.
+Management remains primarily responsible for resolving the risks/ issues.
+The CAE continuously improves the internal audit operating process and standards and ensures strict compliance with International Standards for the Professional Practice of Internal Auditing (the Standards) of the Institute of Internal Auditors (IIA) and ensures alignment to global best practices.
+Among other responsibilities, the CAE strengthens leadership and talent bench, uplifts performance management, and manages internal costs.

-Globe IA maintains, reviews, and assesses the adequacy of its Charter annually to ensure conformance with the Standards and appropriateness for enabling good CG.
-The result of the periodic assessment and any arising revisions are communicated and approved by the Audit and RPT Committee, with concurrence by the Board.
-The latest charter review was performed on August 6, 2018.
+Globe IA maintains, reviews, and assesses the adequacy of its Charter annually to ensure conformance with the Standards and SEC regulations.
+The result of the periodic assessment and any arising revisions are reviewed and approved by the Audit and RPT Committee, with concurrence by the Board.
+The latest charter review was performed on August 1.

-Globe IA governs its internal audit activities in conformance with the IA’s Code of Ethics, and Globe Telecom’s Code of Conduct.
+Globe IA governs its internal audit activities in conformance with the IIA’s Code of Ethics, and Globe Telecom’s Code of Conduct.
 The CAE is responsible for overall conformance with the Standards.
 To assess whether the purpose, authority, and responsibility of internal audit, as defined in the IA Charter continue to be adequate and effective in enabling the internal audit function, the CAE develops, maintains, and communicates an appropriate and effective quality assurance and improvement program (QAIP) that covers all aspects of internal audit reviews and activities.
-The Audit and RPT Committee also receives periodic reports on the status of internal audit activities, the achievement of key performance indicators, and QAIP.
+The Audit and RPT Committee also receives periodic reports on the status of internal audit activities, achievement of key performance indicators, and QAIP.
 Globe IA periodically undergoes an independent external Quality Assurance Review (QAR) to ensure consistent conformance with the Standards.
-Globe IA achieved the highest “Generally Conforms” rating from its external QAR in 2018, a demonstration that Globe IA truly lives its purpose of helping the organization accomplish its objectives through its leading practices in the conduct of various audits and consulting services.
+The last external QAR was done in 2018, where Globe IA obtained “Generally Conforms”, the highest rating that can be given in an external QAR process.
+The Standards require an external assessment at least once every five (5) years.

-Globe IA adopts a risk-based audit approach in developing its annual work plan ensuring that all risks, mapped to an eTOM (enhanced telecommunications operations map) based processes, with integrated risk assessments for processes across the enterprise, are captured in the audit universe.
-The IA’s annual work plan is reassessed quarterly to consider emerging risks and the changing dynamics of the telecommunications business, thereby allowing maximum and timely coverage of key/critical risk areas.
-The Audit and RPT Committee reviews and approves the annual work plan and all deviations; and also ensures that audit resources are adequately allocated to and focused on the areas of highest risk.
+Globe IA adopts a risk-based audit approach in developing its annual work plan ensuring that risks, mapped to eTOM (enhanced telecommunications operations map) based processes, with integrated risk assessments for processes across the enterprise, are captured in the audit universe.
+Globe IA’s annual work plan is reassessed quarterly or earlier to consider emerging risks and the changing dynamics of the telecommunications business, thereby allowing maximum and timely coverage of key/critical risk areas.
+The Audit and RPT Committee reviews and approves the annual work plan and all deviations.
+The Audit and RPT Committee also ensures that audit resources are allocated adequately and focused on the areas of highest risks.

-To instill excellence, Globe IA provides for continuing professional and personal development for all internal auditors to equip them in the conduct of reviews, with focus on acquiring expertise on our business processes, network and IT systems, internal controls, new accounting and auditing standards, and regulatory updates.
-The audit team is composed of professionally certified accountants, internal auditors, IT and information security auditors, control self-assessors, and licensed engineers, among others.
-In addition, Globe IA has been actively participating in the Ayala Group and Singtel Internal Audit Networks to benchmark and share knowledge on leading global best practices including information on methodology, process improvement and audit tools to develop a network of world-class, multi-skilled, internal audit professionals.
+To promote excellence, Globe IA provides for continuing professional and personal development for all internal auditors to equip them in the conduct of reviews, with focus on acquiring expertise on Globe Telecom’s business processes, network and IT systems, internal controls, new accounting and auditing standards, data analytics, and regulatory updates.
+The audit team is composed of professionally certified accountants, internal auditors, IT and information security auditors, control self-assessors, licensed engineers, and data experts, among others.
+In addition, Globe IA has been actively participating in Ayala Group and Singtel Internal Audit Networks and learning from international knowledge and thought experts to benchmark and adopt leading-edge global best practices on methodology, process improvement and audit tools for digitalization to develop a team of world class, multi-skilled, internal audit professionals.

-To keep up with the dynamic risk environment and rapidly changing regulatory and industry requirements, Globe IA has also adopted technology driven audit processes such as Continuous Auditing (CA), Robotics Process Automation (RPA), agile auditing, among others, to improve overall audit efficiency and enhance organizational value.
+To keep up with the dynamic risk environment and rapidly changing regulatory and industry requirements, Globe IA has also adopted technology-driven audit processes such as Continuous Auditing (CA), Robotics Process Automation (RPA), Simple, Digital, Agile (SDA) auditing, among others, to improve overall audit efficiency and enhance organizational value.